-Some of the most common ways to make a gift to Buckingham Browne & Nichols School are to write a check, give a credit card number, or donate online.
+Some of the most common ways to make a gift to Buckingham Browne & Nichols School are to write a check, or make a gift online with a credit card.

 A gift of cash could be right for you if: